 Surprisingly i'll went here with my sister.
 Its a very very chill place for me.

+This is a small art museum tucked away in a residential area.
+About 15 minutes walk from Nishikawaguchi Station.
 There is one community bus per hour from Warabi Station.
 It's not large, but people who like it can enjoy it.

+Kyosai Kawanabe, an ukiyo-e artist and Japanese painter who was active from the end of the Edo period to the Meiji period.
 Art museum.
 This is a private art museum founded by his great-grandson, Kusumi Kawanabe.
 The museum has exhibition rooms 1 to 3, none of which are large.
 Photography is prohibited inside.
 Kyosai's valuable works are exhibited in each project.
 Admission fee: General 600 yen / High school and university 500 yen / Elementary and junior high school 300 yen.
 There is a museum shop next door that sells various items related to Kyosai.
 Tea is also available.

 This museum was started by Kyosai Kawanabe's great-grandson (an ophthalmologist), and perhaps because it was occupied by a former ophthalmologist, it is located in a corner of a residential area, and is a building that is completely different from a typical museum and is unfamiliar to us.
 I don't mind this as it doesn't hinder the art appreciation, and the staff are very responsive, but the exhibition volume is quite small and I don't think the 600 yen admission fee is worth it.
 Even if you watch it carefully, you will be able to finish it in 20 minutes.
 Although it has many unique features and is a museum with a history of over 40 years, I don't think it's a place worth going out of your way to visit.